mfaurel/55Colonie/_posts/2022-01-14-it-could-be-any-of-us.md

 ## Back to yesterday
 Despite everything, I still had some hope that all of these symptoms were just part of the cancer treatment.
 But just like there are many people who go through this and survive, then recover, others... don't.

 That shower was revealing.
 The moment I heard the panic coming from outside and people having to leave, I knew.
-I quickly finish and step out of the shower, expecting the worse.
+I quickly finish as I'm left alone and step out of the shower, expecting the worse.
 20 minutes later I get a call.
-Yup, there it is.
+Yup.
+There it is.

 A 40 year old that had all the energy in the world.
 I remember thinking they were cool since I was a wee one in the early 2000's.
-I remember listening to European electronic music hits because of them, as it was cool to play Trance music at the glass-breaking volume back then, to show everyone you were a clubber.
+I remember listening to European electronic music hits because of them, as it was cool to play Trance music at the glass-shattering volume back then, to show everyone you were a clubber.
 Which they were in fact, as far as I've been told!
 [This track](https://www.youtube.com/watch?v=IksRDCMYnn8) has been stuck in my head since I was like 6 years old most probably, because of them.

 All these years later, that battery is suddenly depleted with that god damned fucking thing called cancer.
 One of the most complex diseases known to humankind, one that is hard to fully manage, that is not handled the same by everyone, without a global treatment that can cure all types and fit all people.
 At the snap of a finger.
 40 years of energy depleted in not even one year.